sbarex/MediaInfo/README.md

 This only happens for directly managed folders, not for subfolders.
 This is a common issue for many Finder Extension due to a macOS API limitation. **A temporary workaround is to manage the parent folder of the one located in the sidebar.**

 - Menu item separators are not rendered as usual.
 This is a limitation of the Apple API.
-The separators are rendered as a disabled empty menu items.

-- The Apple API allow to set only few option for each menu items: `title`, `tag`, `image` (automatically resized to 16x16 px), `indentationLevel`, `enabled`, `state`, `action` (the target is always the `FIFinderSync` object).
-When the image is passed from the code to the System it will be reprocessed ad lose the template attribute.
+- The Apple API allow to set only few option for each menu items: `title`, `tag`, `image` (automatically resized to 16x16 px), `indentationLevel`, `enabled`, `state`, `action` (the target is always the `FIFinderSync` instance).
+When the menu image is passed from the code to the System it will be reprocessed ad lose the template attribute.
 This prevent the B/W image to change the color from black to white when the menu item is selected.

 ## Build from source